Be inspired this summer at Music & Drama Camp

 - Play in an orchestra or string ensemble.

-- Sing in the camp choir (for those campers 12 by January 2020)
+- Sing in the camp choir (for those campers 12 by the January before camp).

 - Participate in the afternoon General Music Electives.

 - See our listing of practice music as you prepare.